gilansalehi/Capstone/README.md

 # TODO:
-// create user doesn't automatically log user in React frontend.
-Fix this.
-// DO SEARCH
+// fetching article should list current user as author (or "0")
 // DO EDITING
 // DO IMAGES
 // fix article rendering to include header image